taichi-dev/taichi/docs/utilities.rst

 Command line utilities
 ======================

-A successful installation of Taichi should add a CLI (Command-Line Interfce) to your system, which is helpful to perform several rountine tasks quickly.
+A successful installation of Taichi should add a CLI (Command-Line Interface) to your system, which is helpful to perform several rountine tasks quickly.
 To invoke the CLI, please run ``ti`` or ``python3 -m taichi``.